ordepdev/ordepdev.github.io/_posts/2016-05-19-order-of-growth-classifications.markdown

 |cubic|*N^3*|triple loop|check all triples|
 |exponential|*2^N*|exhaustive search|check all subsets|

-*Note*: this is not a complete set, only the most common classfications.
+*Note*: this is not a complete set, it only contains the most common classfications.